jalil-M/food-ada/README.md

 - Identify patterns in food consumption depending on the social status

 ## Contributions
-- Abdeljalil Moussa : 1
+- Abdeljalil Moussa :
-- Florian Cassayre : 2
+- Florian Cassayre :
-- Smail Ait Bouhsain : 3
+- Smail Ait Bouhsain :
-- Ismail Nejjar : zab
+- Ismail Nejjar :

 ## Thank you for your attention !